 Dish it up and eat!

-Since I’ve been using My Fitness Pal (tracking my calories and exercise), I went ahead and figured out the nutritional information for this one and have included that as well as weight watcher points within the printable recipe below.
+There are Weight Watchers Points included in the nutritional information below.
 It’s definitely not a weight watcher kind of recipe, but if you’re on that sort of a diet and you feel like splurging… at least you know the details and can plan for it.
 I’m a firm believer in eating what you want on a diet… normal stuff in moderation.
 That’s what I did with this recipe.
 I had my serving, and that’s it!
 Big side salad to go with.
-Perfect, and it was filling and satisfying too!
+Perfect, and it was filling and satisfying too

 Chicken Spaghetti Casserole